timtouch/Revature-Notes/Week 5 EmberJS-DevOps/README.md

             - **template** *
                 - The equivalent to your view
                 - A reusable section of code
+## Routes
+- It is responsible for displaying templates, loading data, and setting up application state
+## Templates
+-
+## Controllers
+- A routable object which receives a single property from the Route - `mode` - which is the return value of the Route's `model()` method.
+## Models
+- Objects that represent the underlying data that your application presents to the user.
+## Components
+- Used to encapsulate markup and style into reusable content.
+- Consists of two parts: a JS component file that defines behavior, and its accompanying Handlebars template that defines the markup for the component's UI.
+## Helpers
+- Can develop helpers that make it simple to output variable into your brower's console, or activate the debugger from your templates.
+## Adapters
+- Determines how data is persisted to the backend data store.
+Things such as the backend host, URL format, and headers used to talk to a REST API can all be configured in an adapter.
+## Serializers
+- Format the data sent to and received from the backend store.

 ### Data-binding
 #### Ember expressions
 - `{{varName}}`